 Mennonites, like other Anabaptists, have built entire religious doctrines around cherry-picked Biblical phrases.
 The words “be not conformed to this world,” lifted from Romans 12:2, is used to justify everything from not driving motorized vehicles and dressing like it is still the 1800s to condemning military service and not voting in elections.
 That is standard fare for all traditional or Old Order Anabaptists.

 But Fundamentalized Mennonites, unlike their Amish and Old Order Mennonite cousins, feel this unquenchable need to broadcast and announce all that they do.
-Ignoring the not letting the right hand know what the left hand is doing advice that Jesus gave, while slamming hypocrites.
+Ignoring the not letting the right hand know what the left hand is doing advice that Jesus gave while he slammed hypocrites.
 Mennonite fundamentalists, taking their cues from Protestant fundamentalists, are all about political influence and religious apologetics.

 An example?